rjeschke/weel/README.md

 *	lock/end
 *	interop nice methods
 *	most of the Weel library
-*	unit test framework
+*	unit test framework (started but not finished yet)
 *	refactor error messages
-*	expression optimization
+*	expression optimization (will be one of the last things)

-*REMARK:* The compiler and runtime still need full testing so everything might be a bit unstable at the moment.
+*REMARK:* The compiler and runtime still need full testing so everything might be a bit unstable at the moment (Especially the compiler is very fragile right now).

 ***